Quantum noise in a squeezed-light-enhanced multiparameter quantum sensor

-Figure \ref{fig:polNoise} shows the measured noise spectra along with the fitted model function from Eq. \ref{eq:NoiseSpectra}.
-The data were averaged over 50 iterations and, for clarity, smoothed by averaging within logarithmically spaced frequency bins, providing finer resolution at low frequencies and coarser averaging at higher frequencies.
-A technical noise peak visible around \SI{4}{\kilo\hertz} was excluded from the fitting.
-The model parameters were obtained using maximum likelihood estimation to compare the response bandwidth, the PSN, and the low frequency atomic noise (MBA+SPN) for coherent (red), squeezed (black) and anti-squeezed (blue) probing for polarized (dashed line) and unpolarized (solid line) atomic ensembles.
-The SPN level is inferred by subtracting the constant shot noise contribution from the fitted noise for the unpolarized ensemble.
-The MBA noise is estimated by subtracting the constant PSN and SPN from the fitted noise for the polarized ensemble.
-The inferred noise levels indicate the regions at which hOPM is limited by MBA and SPN (low frequencies, lorentzian-like envelope) and PSN (high frequencies, flat distribution).
+Figure~\ref{fig:polNoise}(a--d) shows the measured polarization noise spectra together with fits to Eq.~\ref{eq:NoiseSpectra}.
+The data were averaged over 50--150 iterations.
+Technical noise peaks near \SI{50}{\hertz} and \SI{4}{\kilo\hertz} were excluded from the fitting.
+Model parameters were extracted following \cite{Lucivero2017a} using maximum-likelihood estimation and bootstrapping to compare the response bandwidth, PSN, and low-frequency atomic noise (SPN+MBA) for coherent, squeezed, and antisqueezed probing, and for polarized and unpolarized atomic ensembles.

+The fits show the spectra are dominated by atomic noise (SPN and MBA) at low frequencies and by optical noise (PSN) at high frequencies.
+Relative to coherent probing, squeezed light reduces the PSN by approximately \(1.59(1)~\mathrm{dB}\), while antisqueezed probing increases the PSN by about \(2.91(3)~\mathrm{dB}\), with identical values for the dc and rf channels within experimental uncertainty.
+The SPN remains unchanged within error for all probe states, as expected.
+In contrast, the MBA contribution increases under squeezed probing, consistent with enhanced quantum back-action accompanying reduced optical shot noise.
+No systematic MBA reduction is observed for antisqueezed probing.
+Variations in the polarization-noise bandwidth are observed but remain comparable within uncertainties, indicating that squeezing primarily modifies noise amplitudes rather than the dynamical response.